MustardChef/WSABuilds/README.md

 - ##### Images from Icons8.com are licensed under the Icons8 License.
    - ([License](https://intercom.help/icons8-7fb7577e8170/en/articles/5534926-universal-multimedia-license-agreement-for-icons8))

-Please read the following Licenses in full before copy, modifiying, adapting and forking any of the content, code, images, videos and information from this GitHub repository.
+Please read the following Licenses in full before copy, modifiying, adapting and forking any of the content, code, images, videos and/or information from this GitHub repository.